 Bennekom Double Move Chess

-At an evening in December 1996, celebrating the 50th anniversary of the chess club of Bennekom (a village in the Netherlands), another variant of the same type was played.
-I didn't see this variant mentioned in Pritchard's Encyclopedia of Chess Variants, and do not know of it being mentioned anywhere else, and hence took the liberty to give the variant the name Bennekom Double Move Chess.
-It might well be an invention of one of the organizers of this chess variant evening.
+At an evening in December 1996, celebrating the 50th anniversary of the chess club of Bennekom, a village in the Netherlands, another double-move variant was being played.
+This variant is not mentioned in Pritchard's Encyclopedia of Chess Variants, and, not finding any occurence of it being mentioned anywhere else, Hans Bodlaender took the liberty of naming it Bennekom Double Move Chess.
+It might have been an invention of one of the organizers of this particular evening event.

 The game is played as orthodox chess, but now each turn a player makes two moves with the same piece.
-(All `double move' variants, I had known until then allowed the player to move different pieces.)
+The restriction that both moves must be made by the same piece is the primary difference which separates this game from other double-move variants.

-To be precise, a player moves a piece, and when possible, he must make another move with the same piece.
+Each move a player moves a piece, and whenever possible, he must then make another move with the same piece.
 When such a second move with this piece is not possible, the second part of the turn is skipped.
-(For instance, when white has a king on a1 and a pawn on a2, and black has a king on a8 and a pawn on a4, white can move his pawn from a2 to a3 and skip the second part of the turn.)
+For example, in this position, white can move his pawn from a2 to a3, which will force the end of his turn because no second move with that pawn is possible:

-It is allowed to take two pieces within one turn.
+It is possible to capture two pieces in the same turn.

 Written by: Hans Bodlaender.